fractus-io/osgi-tutorial/course/course1.0-osgi-introduction.md

 ### Introduction to OSGi Framework

+OSGi
+A Service Platform For Java

+---

 Topics

-* Spring History
+* OSGi History
 * What is Spring
 * Why Spring
 * Spring architecture

 ---

+### History

+* OSGi Alliance (formerly known as Open Services Gateway Initiative) was founded in 1999 as an open standards organization.

+* OSGi specification is developed in an open process and is public available and is  free of charge under the OSGi specification license.

+* OSGi defines a members only compliance program (5 licensed OSGi implementations are available)

+---

-### Spring History
+### History ...

-* Started 2002/2003 by Rod Johonson and Juergen Holler
-* Started as a framework developed around Rod Johnson&#39;s book [Expert One-on-One J2EE Design and Development](https://www.amazon.com/Expert-One-One-Design-Development/dp/0764543857)
-* Spring 1.0 Released March 2004
+Members of OSGi:
+ * Siemens AG
+ * Oracle
+ * IBM Corporation
+ * SAP
-* ...
+ * Sun Microsystems
-* Spring 4.2.0 Released July 2015
+ etc.

 ---